capstone-engine/capstone/README.md

 ----

-We are going to move development of Capstone to an organization, where we can add more maintainers to the project, and push Capstone forward.
+We are moving development of Capstone to an organization, where we can add more maintainers to the project, and push Capstone forward.

 https://github.com/capstone-engine